APRIL SHOWERS BRING ROSACEA AWARENESS: MAINTAINING YOUR BEAUTIFUL GARDEN

 1. QUICK FIX – TOPICAL MEDICATIONS:

-These creams, gels, and lotions are great for “date night” apply them and you will be clear of redness and flushing for a handful of hours.
-Unfortunately, there is no real longterm relief seen by these medications.
+These creams, gels, and lotions are great for “date night.”
+Apply them and you will be clear of redness and flushing for a handful of hours.
+Unfortunately, there is no real long-term relief seen by these medications.
 Common types include metronidazole and azelaic acid.

 2. EVERYDAY APPLICATION – TOPICAL MEDICATIONS:

-These are not much different that the quick fix rosacea topical medications, but are designed for use everyday.
+These are not much different from the quick fix rosacea topical medications, but are designed for use everyday.
 Patients will use once or twice a day every day to help calm down redness.
 If these are stopped, redness will return.
 Most common medication is ivermectin.

 3. Laser and Light Treatments: